 With more life experience under your belt and a real understanding of how a marriage can run its course, you likely won't be jumping into another long-term commitment with the same enthusiasm you may have in the past—and that's okay.
 In fact, your unique experiences give you an advantage this time around.
 Perhaps you know more about what kind of a relationship works for you and what kind doesn't.
 You also might have a clearer understanding of your boundaries and the level of independence you want to maintain.

-All this being said, if you're thinking of giving marriage another try, you may what to reflect on your reasons for doing so in order to make a decision that's right for you and your happiness.
-Ahead, read up on six reasons to remarry after divorce.
+If you're thinking of giving marriage another try, you may want to reflect on your reasons for doing so in order to make a decision that's right for you after divorce.

-2. You don't need to, but you want to.
-When you’ve completely healed from your divorce you won't think of remarriage as something you “need” to do for financial security or stability, it will be something you “want” to do because you're in love and want to spend the rest of your life with someone.
+When you’ve completely healed from your divorce, you won't think of remarriage as something you “need” to do for financial security or stability, but it will be something you “want” to do because you're in love and want to spend the rest of your life with someone.
 When you can live happily while single and on your own, you will be able to live happily as a couple with someone you love.
 You won't need that person to take care of you or your emotional needs, but you will want to share the happy life you’ve built with your new love.

-3. You are able to give and receive.
-Before you can remarry after divorce, you'll want to make sure you are able to take care of not only yourself but also the other person.
-Marriage is a give and take and you'll want to be willing to give whatever is called.
+Before you can remarry after divorce, make sure you are able to take care of not only yourself but also the other person.
+Marriage is a give and take and you'll want to be willing to give whatever is needed.
 And, in return, you'll be able to appreciate what is given to you.

-4. You feel more than lust.
-Sex may be important to you and your relationship but there needs to be more than lust to make a long-term commitment work.
-Your S.O. may really get your motor humming but ask yourself how comfortable you are with this person on a daily basis?
+Sex may be important to you and your relationship, but there needs to be more than lust to make a long-term commitment work.
+Your S.O. may really get your motor humming but ask yourself how comfortable you are with this person on a daily basis.
 How well do the two of you work through conflict?
 The ability to resolve a dispute far outweighs the ability to enjoy each other in the bedroom when it comes to determining how successful a marriage will be.

-6. Your friends and family like your new love.
-You're likely familiar with the term rose-colored glasses and that's exactly why it's important to do your best to put your feelings aside and pay attention to how the people you're closest with feel about your significant other.
+If you're possibly wearing rose-colored glasses, it's important to do your best to put your feelings aside and pay attention to how the people you're closest with feel about your significant other.
 If they have doubts, it may be time to take a step back.
-However, if they approve, you're probably on the right track.
+But if they approve, you're probably on the right track.